gverez/gverez.github.io/index.md

 GitHub supports many extras in Markdown that help you reference and link to people.
 If you ever want to direct a comment at someone, you can prefix their name with an @ symbol: Hey @kneath — love your sweater!
+Please Note: Paths for image headers, overlays, teasers, galleries, and feature rows have changed and require a full path.
+Instead of just image: filename.jpg you’ll need to use the full path eg: image: /assets/images/filename.jpg.
+The preferred location is now /assets/images/, but can be placed elsewhere or external hosted.
+This all applies for image references in _config.yml and author.yml as well.
+Please Note: Paths for image headers, overlays, teasers, galleries, and feature rows have changed and require a full path.
+Instead of just image: filename.jpg you’ll need to use the full path eg: image: /assets/images/filename.jpg.
+The preferred location is now /assets/images/, but can be placed elsewhere or external hosted.
+This all applies for image references in _config.yml and author.yml as well.
+Please Note: Paths for image headers, overlays, teasers, galleries, and feature rows have changed and require a full path.
+Instead of just image: filename.jpg you’ll need to use the full path eg: image: /assets/images/filename.jpg.
+The preferred location is now /assets/images/, but can be placed elsewhere or external hosted.
+This all applies for image references in _config.yml and author.yml as well.

 But I have to admit, tasks lists are my favorite: